isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-onions/index.md

-﻿
-- -
+﻿---
-- title: Can Bearded Dragons Eat Onions
+title: Can Bearded Dragons Eat Onions
-description: Do you own one of these smart bearded dragonhttpspestpolicy.comhow
-- smart
-- are
-- bearded
-- dragons or have you seen one at you field or zoo and even wonder what...
+description: Do you own one of these smart bearded dragonhttpspestpolicy.comhow-smart-are-bearded-dragons or have you seen one at you field or zoo and even wonder what...
-slug: /can
+slug: /can-bearded-dragons-eat-onions/
-- bearded
-- dragons
-- eat
-- onions/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Guide